lilianricaud/patterning-complexity/english/living_patterns.md

 ## Living architecture relies upon EMERGENCE.

 Spaces that feel the most alive, and catalyze the highest intensity of human life, are the result of emergence.
 This phenomenon requires that an enormous number of environmental forces align and collaborate to generate “flow”, “coherence”, or “wholeness” (QUALITY WITHOUT A NAME).
-Three conditions are necessary for emergence to occur, although their presence does not guarantee it.